GameDevTecnico/cubos/docs/pages/4_exercises/main.md

 4. Create a @ref cubos::engine::PointLight "PointLight".
 5. Create a @ref cubos::engine::Camera "Camera" and add it to @ref cubos::engine::ActiveCameras "ActiveCameras".

-You can take inspiration from the @ref examples-engine-hello-cubos "Hello CUBOS" @ref examples-engine-renderer "Renderer" samples.
+You can take inspiration from the @ref examples-engine-hello-cubos "Hello Cubos" @ref examples-engine-renderer "Renderer" samples.

 ## Replace the cube by an actual voxel model